ostandsouza/qaf_web_automation_framework/QAF_Template_PROJECT/README.md

 7. Update the locators at several places
 8. Test Data not present for several steps
 9. Feature file and steps file are updated to be in sync.
+10. Handled chromedriver -v111 issue

 # Proposed changes
-1. Selenium library version updation
+1. Selenium library version updation - DONE
-2. Focus on framework methods helps in faster development
+2. Focus on framework methods helps in faster development - PROGRESS
-3. Driver dependency can be removed by bumping the lib version
+3. Driver dependency can be removed by bumping the lib version - QAF has open issue after selenium 4.3.0
 4. Cleaning the code.
+PROGRESS
+5. Before/After hooks - DONE
+6. Convert Test Data Excel to json/yml
+7. Add API calling functionality - DONE
+8. CDP integration - NOT POSSIBLE
+9. Testcases continuous run Fix - PENDING